keeganquinn/cwnmyr-build/README.md

 Original documentation:
 https://personaltelco.net/wiki/FooCabFirmwareHowTo

-For more information about LEDE, visit: https://lede-project.org/
+For more information about OpenWrt, visit the website: https://openwrt.org

 Device Support